General Psychology CU Boulder OReilly

 The items on the midterms and final exams will be generally similar to the items on the quizzes, covering the same range of topics.
 Thus, it is a good idea to use the quizzes as a study guide -- re-read the textbook and the lecture slides (particularly the summary sections that highlight key points) and make sure you understand those central concepts.
 The textbook has a lot of information, but the subset that shows up in the quizzes and the lecture slides represents the core ideas that will be the focus of the tests.

-The answers to the quiz questions will be available on D2L the week after the quiz was due, Tuesday at 2pm (after class).
+The answers to the quiz questions will be available on D2L on the Thursday in the week when the quiz was due, at 2pm (after class) and stay visible until the end of the semester.
 Here are the steps to view the answers on D2L:

 - click on Assessments / Quizzes from top yellow bar